typemill/docs/00-typemill/02-roadmap.md

 # Roadmap

-There are a lot of plans for future releases of TYPEMILL, but it also follows the concept of simplicity.
-To prevent TYPEMILL from becomming a feature soup, it will strictly focus on the writers needs.
+There are a lot of plans for future releases of TYPEMILL, but it's meant to embrace simplicity.
+To prevent TYPEMILL from becomming a feature soup, it will strictly focus on the needs of writers.

-Here are some **milestones** of the past:
+Here are some **milestones** from the past:

 * Introduction of TYPEMILL (v.
 1.0.0)
 * Added a google sitemap (v.
 1.0.1)